htcfreek/SimpleLapsGui/README.md

 > Using a shortcut with the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

 > [!NOTE]
-> You can enforce that links are copied instead of opened by starting the script with the parameter `-CopyLinkTargetsToClipboard`.
+> You can enforce that links are copied instead of opened by starting the script with the parameter `‑CopyLinkTargetsToClipboard`.

 ### System requirements